-Box 4.9 Property wrongs: is there ever a statute of limitations?
+BOX 4.10 Property wrongs: Is there ever a statute of limitations?

-If one buys a watch from someone who found it on the street, can the true owner later recover it?
+If one buys a watch from someone who found it on the street, can the original owner later recover it?
 If a farmer settles on apparently unclaimed land and plants crops, can the land's real owner later evict him?

-Easy cases are when the watch purchaser or farmer knew, or had reason to know, that the owner was lurking out there somewhere-the watch had the owner's name engraved on it, the land was registered or fenced.
+Easy cases are when the watch purchaser or farmer knew, or had reason to know, that the original owner was lurking out there somewhere-the watch had the owner's name engraved on it, the land was registered or fenced.
 But when the watch seller genuinely appeared to own it or the land really did seem to be unclaimed, the answer requires trading off the right of ownership against the security of transactions.

-Allowing the watch purchaser to defeat the owner's claim to recover it makes transactions more secure.
-Permitting the owner to reclaim it makes the right of ownership more secure.
-This tradeoff is often enshrined in a statute of limitations, a law setting a fixed period for challenging a transaction and providing that once that time has elapsed, the transaction can no longer be attacked.
-After that, the watch buyer and settler become the "true" owners.
+Allowing the watch purchaser to defeat the original owner's claim to recover it makes transactions more secure.
+Permitting the original owner to reclaim it makes the right of ownership more secure.
+Societies have developed a number of mechanisms for managing these tradeoffs, including statutes of limitations-laws setting a fixed period for challenging a transaction.
+Once that time has elapsed, the transaction can no longer be attacked.

-Statutes of limitations embody the consensus societies have reached to resolve the ownership-transaction tradeoff between individuals.
-But reaching a consensus is difficult when different communities within a society are on opposite sides.
+Statutes of limitations and other mechanisms embody the consensus societies have reached to resolve the ownership-transaction tradeoff between individuals.
+Reaching a consensus is difficult when different communities within a society are on opposite sides.
 In Zimbabwe many argue that land taken during the colonial wars of the 19th century should be returned to the descendants of the true owners.
 Current holders reply that, in most cases, they bought the land after independence, decades after the initial seizures, and preserving the security of these transactions should trump the right of ownership.
-Similar arguments are a feature of the political landscape in countries as different as Australia and Guatemala, and New Zealand.
-That the argument has in some cases gone on for decades is a sign that no easy solutions exist to claims of property wrongs, that there is no statute of limitations to invoke to extinguish claims, no matter how well grounded.
+Similar arguments are a feature of the political landscape in countries as different as Australia and Guatemala.
+That the argument has in some cases gone on for many decades is a sign that no easy solutions exist to claims of property wrongs, that there is no statute of limitations to invoke to extinguish claims, no matter how well-grounded.

 Policymakers confronting these situations face a dilemma.
 To allow the argument over the fairness of the current distribution of property to fester can undermine the security of property rights and, in the extreme, lead to civil war, as in Guatemala.
-But attempts to redistribute property can also have disastrous consequences.
+But ill-conceived attempts to redistribute property can also have disastrous consequences.
 Since Zimbabwe began seizing white-owned land in 2000, agricultural production has dropped precipitously.
 Africa's fastest growing economy in 1997 became its fastest shrinking in 2003.

 Between inaction and ill-conceived action, policymakers have many options for reaching a solution.
 One is to purchase land for redistribution, a policy Zimbabwe had pursued until 2000, albeit at a glacial pace, and one Brazil, Colombia, and South Africa are following with World Bank support.
 Policies to remedy the consequences of the existing distribution of property are also promising, from efforts to equalize educational opportunities to changes in tax policies.
 Addressing the needs of those disadvantaged by the current distribution of property by such "leveling up" measures requires significant resources and is considerably easier when the economy is growing.
-And it is thus that the relationship between a sound investment climate and property wrongs comes full circle.
+The relationship between a sound investment climate and property wrongs thus comes full circle.